zouyaoji/vue-cesium/website/docs/en-US/vc-viewer.md

 ## VcViewer

-The basic component used to build the `Cesium` application is essentially a DOM node initialized by `Cesium.Viewer`, which is used to mount other DOM nodes or components.
+The basic component for building a `Cesium` application, which is essentially a DOM node initialized by `Cesium.Viewer`, which is used to mount other DOM nodes or subcomponents.The `Cesium` and `Viewer` instances returned from the `ready` event of `vc-viewer` are used for Cesium API development.
+You can also get the `createPromise` object of the component through the `ref` template reference to get the Viewer instance.

-**Note:** Other components of `vue-cesium` or custom components composed of them need to be placed under this component to load normally.
-After the initialization is complete, you can obtain the returned `Cesium` and `Viewer` instances in the `ready` event for Cesium API development, or use `ref` to obtain the component's `createPromise` object to get the Viewer instance.
+**Note:** Other components of `vue-cesium` or custom components composed of them need to be placed under the `vc-viewer` component to load properly.

 ### Basic usage